alohaia/nvimcfg/README.md

             - `clone_depth`: `--depth` option for `clone`
             - `shallow_submodules`: whether to add `--shallow-submodules` in `clone` command and add `--depth=1` in `submodule update` command
             - `base_url`: base URL of GitHub, you can replace this to use a mirror site
-        - `strict_deps`: when set to `true`, a plugin's config won't be executed if any dependency of this plugin is not successfully loaded
+        - `strict_deps`: when set to `true`, a plugin's config won't be executed if any dependencies of this plugin is not successfully loaded
 - `transparency`: transparent background and related config
 - `mapleader`：`<Leader>` key